-This course provides an advanced study of accounting information, including financial accounting information, used by managers in making decisions that affect the operations of a business.
-The course provides an introduction to cost concepts and terms, budgeting, responsibility accounting, statement analysis, capital budgeting, decision making, and other management-related topics.
+This course is the second semester continuation of Acct G101- Financial Accounting.
+This course provides an advanced study of accounting information, including financial accounting information, used by managers in planning, directing, and controlling operations and in making decisions.
+The course provides an introduction to cost concepts and terms, cost behavior, cost structure, and cost-volume-profit analysis.
+The course examines profit planning and budgeting, capital budgeting, responsibility accounting, capital budgeting, decision making, and other management related topics.
 Some problems will be solved using computer software applications.
 Lecture.
 Letter grade only.
 Transferable to CSU; UC.
 (CAN BUS 4) (ACCT 101 + 102 = CAN BUS SEQ A)